aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-checkboxes-html-or-images-during-mail-merge/_index.md

 While merging an image merge field, you may sometimes require controlling various image properties, in particular, **WrapType**.
 Currently, using **ImageFieldMergingArgs** you can only set image width or height properties, respectively.
 To overcome this issue, Aspose.Words provides **ImageFieldMergingArgs.Shape** property which facilitates to get full control over the image (or any other shape) being inserted.

-The following code example shows how to set various image properties.
+The following code example demonstrates how to set various image properties.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeImageField-MailMergeImageField.java" >}}